 Margin trading is not exclusive to cryptocurrencies.
 BTCMEX is a blend of the best features of traditional finance and 21st Century innovations.
 The platform is currently providing Bitcoin Perpetual Contracts with up to 100x Leverage, a speed of 100,000 TPS, hundreds of APIs, diverse Order Types, and 24/7 localized live multilingual Customer Support.

 Perpetual Contract: Explained

-Perpetual Contract is a type of Futures Contract which doesn’t have an expiration date or settlement.
-It is an innovative cryptocurrency Futures market product.
+Perpetual Contract is an innovative cryptocurrency Futures market product.
 Unlike contracts on the traditional Spot Market, which are traded at a specific time at the specific price, in Futures, two parties will make a trade on the contract with a settlement on a future date and a specific price.
 Perpetual contract is a type of Futures Contract that doesn’t have an expiration date or settlement.
-BTCMEX offers Bitcoin Perpetual Contracts, which allows traders to keep their positions open for as long as they want.
 Perpetuals are a type of Swap Contracts.